-- What was the effect of treatment on participants? - What program/contextual factors were associated with outcomes? - What individual factors were associated with outcomes? - How durable were the effects?
-No more than 20% of the total grant award may be used for evaluation and data collection, including GPRA.
+- What was the effect of infrastructure development on service capacity and other system outcomes? - What program/contextual factors were associated with outcomes? - What individual factors were associated with outcomes? - How durable were the effects?
+If the project includes an implementation pilot involving services delivery, the evaluation should include client and system outcomes.

+No more than 20% of the total grant award may be used for evaluation and data collection.
+The evaluation and data collection may be considered "Infrastructure" and/or "Implementation Pilots" expenditures, depending on their purpose.